Student Parking Permits

 - POOL: Carpool permits are available to graduate and law school students who minimally have a driver plus one passenger sharing the commute to campus throughout the year.
 A valid registration is required for all members of the carpool.

 A replacement fee of the equivalent to the original permit price will be assessed for lost, stolen, or misplaced permits.
 Damaged permits will be replaced at no charge upon exchange of the original damaged permit.
+In order to receive a replacement permit, please fill out the Lost Permit/Prox Card form.

 No student parking is allowed from Saturday 3:00 p.m. through Sunday 6:00 p.m. at the Lower Campus parking lots adjacent to St. Ignatius Church, Vanderslice Hall, 110 St. Thomas More, and More Hall.
 Cars parked in this area will be ticketed and towed.